Unease/mctas.com/README.md

 ```

 ## Generating
-Running `hugo` will generate the files in the `docs/` directory, which is named that way to allow github pages to work, since you can't enter a custom name for your subdirectory -.-
+Running `hugo` will generate the html files in the `public/` directory